-In FY2015, the Group with the assistance of its internal auditors carried out an exercise to review the Group's risk register which identified the key risks facing the Group and the internal controls in place to manage or mitigate those risks.
-Internal auditors conducted audits that involve testing the effectiveness of the material internal control systems in the Group.
-Any material non-compliance or lapses in internal controls together with corrective measures recommended by internal auditors were reported to the Audit and Risk Management Committee also reviewed the effectiveness of the measures taken by management in response to the recommendations made by the internal auditors.
+In FY2016, the Group with the assistance of its internal auditors carried out an exercise to review the Group's risk register which identified the key risks facing the Group and the internal controls in place to manage or mitigate those risks.
+Internal and external auditors conducted audits that involve testing the effectiveness of the material internal control systems in the Group.
+Any material non-compliance or lapses in internal controls together with corrective measures recommended by internal and external auditors were reported to the Audit and Risk Management Committee.
+The Audit and Risk Management Committee also reviewed the effectiveness of the measures taken by management in response to the recommendations made by the internal and external auditors.
 The system of internal control and risk management is continually being refined by management, the Audit and Risk Management Committee and the Board.